 COMPRESSION GARMENT: Dr Layt will place taping and a compression garment on you after surgery.
 The extra pressure this garment provides helps reduce swelling and discomfort.
 You can shower with the garment on, using a hairdryer to dry yourself or bird bath.
 You should not remove this garment at all until your appointment with Dr Layt, approximately one week after surgery.
 After that, you can remove the garment for showering and rotate your garments daily for laundering.
 We want you to have circumferential pressure for 4 to 6 weeks.
 In some cases, patients may also wear firm fitting workout wear.
 The fabric should be very firm fitting with consistent compression of the areas treated.

 ICE PACKS: A significant amount of bruising accompanies liposuction.
 Ice packs can be helpful with both swelling and discomfort.
 After liposuction of the abdomen, it is not uncommon for the groin and genitalia to become markedly swollen and bruised.
 Do not be alarmed!
-The swelling and bruises will go away within several weeks.
-Ice packs will help the discomfort and swelling.
+The swelling and bruises should go away within several weeks.
+Ice packs should help the discomfort and swelling.

 LYMPHATIC DRAINAGE: You may require Lymphatic drainage appointments depending on the size and area of liposuction.
 These appointments are complimentary treatments with our Para Medical Aesthetician or Nurse.
 Each appointment will take approximately one hour.